iamharryliu/vigilant-broccoli/projects/nx-workspace/apps/ui/personal-website-frontend/src/assets/blogs/2024-03-27-Coding_From_Scratch_Part_2:_What_is_CSS_and_Styling_Your_Site-coding.md

 ```

-In this example we changed the style of the typography of the lines of text but there are even more styling options that can be manipulated with CSS.
-Here's a few to name off the top of my head:
+In this example we showcse two different styled paragraphs.
+There are many more styling options that can be manipulated with CSS and here's a few to name off the top of my head:

-- typography (ie from our example above)
+- typography (ie.from our example above)
 - spacing (margin and padding)
 - backgrounds
 - borders